-- RUN - Have an escape route and plan in mind. - Leave your belongings behind. - Evacuate regardless of whether others agree to follow. - Help others escape, if possible. - Do not attempt to move the wounded. - Discourage others from entering an area where the active shooter may be. - Keep your hands visible. - Do not gather in facility accountability areas. - HIDE - If you are in a building without exterior electronic locks, lock exterior doors. - If in a building with electronic locks, verify they have been locked. - Find an interior room; lock, barricade and secure the door in some way. - Be prepared to support/reinforce your barricade with force, if necessary. - Get out of sight: Turn off lights, silence phones, cover windows in doors, draw blinds and move away from windows. - ° If outdoors, seek shelter in the nearest unlocked building. - If the closest buildings are locked, move as far away from the danger as possible, seek cover (large trees, walls, cars in a parking lot, etc.), move to another building or leave campus if it is safe to do so. - Do not leave until an ALL CLEAR is received.
-Unfamiliar voices may be the threat attempting to lure victims from their safe place. - Do not respond to any voice commands until you can verify with certainty they are being issued by a police officer. - If you can do so without jeopardizing your safety, report information about the location of the threat by calling 911 or via Rave Guardian (if you have the app). - If the shooter is in your area and you cannot safely talk, leave the 911 line open, so the dispatcher can listen to what's taking place.
+- If you are in a building without exterior electronic locks, lock exterior doors. - If in a building with electronic locks, verify they have been locked. - $\circ~$ Find an interior room; lock, barricade and secure the door in some way. - Be prepared to support/reinforce your barricade with force, if necessary. - · Get out of sight: Turn off lights, silence phones, cover windows in doors, draw blinds and move away from windows. - $\circ~$ If outdoors, seek shelter in the nearest unlocked building. - If the closest buildings are locked, move as far away from the danger as possible, seek cover (large trees, walls, cars in a parking lot, etc.), move to another building or leave campus if it is safe to do so. - Do not leave until an ALL CLEAR is received.
+Unfamiliar voices may be the threat attempting to lure victims from their safe place. - · Do not respond to any voice commands until you can verify with certainty they are being issued by a police officer. - If you can do so without jeopardizing your safety, report information about the location of the threat by calling 911 or via Rave Guardian (if you have the app). - If the shooter is in your area and you cannot safely talk, leave the 911 line open, so the dispatcher can listen to what's taking place.
 Normally the location of a 911 call can be determined without speaking.